babel/website/README.md

 This is the source for the [babeljs.io](https://babeljs.io) website: feel free to suggest changes to our docs!

-> We're in the process of re-doing the site with https://docusaurus.io so things might be in flux: [#1544](https://github.com/babel/website/issues/1544)
+> We're just switched over to a new site using https://docusaurus.io so there might be a few issues to fix

-- Old site: `old-site` branch is deployed to https://old.babeljs.io and https://babeljs.io
+- Current site: `master` branch is deployed to https://babeljs.io
-- New site: `master` branch is deployed to https://new.babeljs.io
+- Old site: `old-site` branch is deployed to https://old.babeljs.io

 ### Setup